Madhu-RS/Sample-repo/README.md

 ### Creating Content in a repository

-- Type the content with the following markdown syntax # for Heading1, ## for Heading2 and ### for Heading3.
+1. Type the content with the following markdown syntax # for Heading1, ## for Heading2 and ### for Heading3.
-- Use the markdown syntax * for Italics and ** for Bold to change the font style of the content.
+2. Use the markdown syntax * for Italics and ** for Bold to change the font style of the content.
-- Use the markdown syntax +,-,* for creating an unordered lists like bullet points in the content.
+3. Use the markdown syntax +,-,* for creating an unordered lists like bullet points in the content.
-- Use the markdown syntax 1,2,3....n for creating the ordered lists in the content.
+4. Use the markdown syntax 1,2,3....n for creating the ordered lists in the content.

-# Saving the repository file in the GitHub
+# Saving the content in the repository

-- Review the content once before you save the repository file.
+1. Review the content once before you save the repository file.
-- Fill the commit changes tab with message title just for the future reference.
+2. Fill the commit changes tab with message title just for the future reference.
 For example, Markdown sample edits.
-- Click on Commit changes button the changes done in the repository file gets updated.
+3. Click on Commit changes button the changes done in the repository file gets updated.